-This means that the facility must then have someone not trained to fill in and conduct the required recordkeeping or other compliance task.
+This means that the facility must then have someone not trained to conduct the required recordkeeping or other compliance related task.
 Essentially the statement says its okay to have someone not trained to do the required tasks as long as compliance is achieved.